 Cause Several.
 Many samples sent to the OSU Plant Clinic are from poorly drained and wet sites where oxygen depletion to the roots is likely.
-Occasionally, pathogens such as Phytophthora lateralis or Armillaria solidipes (formerly A. ostoyae) are associated with rotted roots.
+Occasionally, pathogens such as Phytophthora lateralis or Armillaria ostoyae (may be refered to as A. solidipes in some publications) are associated with rotted roots.
 The latter may be found on ground recently cleared of native forest vegetation.

 Cultivars and species differ in susceptibility to Phytophthora root rot.
 Western red cedar (Thuja plicata) is most resistant, T. occidentalis 'Pyramidalis' is intermediate, and T. occidentalis 'Smaragd' is most susceptible.